Ushisha/london-playground/README.md

 # London Playground

-Event searching & posting app built with Nextjs.
+Event searching & posting site built with Nextjs.

 This site uses Strapi as a backend.